 For each <subscription> and <crossResourceSubsription> resource, the Hosting CSE shall use the following procedure to record notification statistics.

-If the notificationStatsEnable attribute of a <subscription> or <crossResourceSubsription> resource is set to TRUE, either upon the successful creation or update of the <subscription> or <crossResourceSubsription> resource, the Hosting CSE shall clear any statistics that were stored previously in the notificationStatsInfo attribute and begin collecting notification statistics for each notification the Hosting CSE generates and sends to each notification target defined by the notificationURI attribute.
+If the notificationStatsEnable attribute of a <subscription> or <crossResourceSubsription> resource is set to TRUE, either upon the successful creation or update of the <subscription> or <crossResourceSubsription> resource, the Hosting CSE shall clear any statistics that were stored previously in the notificationStatsInfo attribute by removing the notificationStatsInfo attribute and begin collecting notification statistics for each notification the Hosting CSE generates and sends to each notification target defined by the notificationURI attribute.

 While the notificationStatsEnable attribute is set to TRUE, the Hosting CSE shall collect and store the following types of statistics within the notificationStatsInfo attribute for each notification target defined by the notificationURI attribute.